-Handicapping the NFL Preseason
+Handicapping NFL Preseason Games

 The handicapping tools that are required for profitable NFL preseason betting are completely different then what you would use for your regular season football handicapping.

 We’ve included some of the main tips that you should use to handicap the preseason football games.

 These games are basically “exhibition games” where each coach uses this time to evaluate players or in the case of new head coach or offensive coach, to work on basic play execution.
 However, there a few coaches that don’t like to lose any game, whether they count or not.
 So make sure that you research each coach’s historical preseason won loss record.
 Another thing to keep an eye on is new coaches on teams that had losing records in the previous season.
 Team confidence is important and he may want to get a few wins under their belt before the regular season.

 Normally in games 1, 2 and 4 the starters will play anywhere from a couple of series to a little more than the first quarter.
 Therefore, the second and third string players will be on the field for over half the game.
 Teams that have back up QBs with previous NFL experience are a huge plus and should play a very important factor in your wagering decision.

 This is the only time that a coach will make his game plan available to the public.
 Want to know how long Manning will play?
 Want to know how long the offensive starters will be in?
 So where do you get this info?
 Scour the local newspaper for each NFL team.
 You’ll find all of this information and more is made available usually 2-3 days before kick off.